Kim Kardashian & Kanye West Expecting Twins Via Surrogate — Claims Source

 Explaining the process Kim and her surrogate would have to endure in order to get pregnant, Dr. Ross explained that Kim needed to “go through the start of the IVF procedure and get meds to make her ovaries create a lot of follicles, or eggs.
 The doctor would then remove the eggs from the follicles when they’re ready, and they would put the egg with Kanye’s sperm in a little petri dish and pick the best embryos based on how well those embryos grew, and then implant one or two.”
 Looks like they implanted two!
 We are so excited for Kim and Kanye to be joining the twins club, we wish them and their surrogate all the best!

-**Kim and Kanye’s reps did not reply to comment requests despite multiple calls and emails by HollywoodLife.com.
+**Kim and Kanye’s reps did not reply to comment requests despite multiple emails by HollywoodLife.com.

 Tell us, HollywoodLifers — are you shocked Kim and Kanye are supposedly having twins?
 Did you think they were going to expand their family at all?